Beyond Hierarchy: Why Collaborative Leadership Is the Future of Mission-Driven Organizations

 Real Results: What Happens When You Get It Right

-• Resilient organizational culture.
-When leadership is distributed, the organization doesn't collapse when one person leaves.
+Perhaps most importantly: when leadership is distributed, the organization doesn't collapse when one person leaves.

 Is Your Organization Ready for Collaborative Leadership?